 The most popular central clubs with commercial dancing music that are without admission fee are Primi on Michalska Street and Channels Club at Zupne Square.
 For Cuban music, stop at Havana.
 For rock music, visit Barrock.
 No admission fee will reflect in the price of the drinks though.
 So if you are not ready to spend too much on drinks, visit one of the previously mentioned bars to get yourself started before coming here :)

 If you are into live music, the concert venues usually ask for fee (many times symbolic though).
 You will find our recommendations on live music gems of various styles here.

 Searching for a summer accommodation in Bratislava?
 And more importantly, would you prefer accommodation on budget?
 We have a perfect tip for you then – have a look at the rooms in the student dormitories in Mlynska dolina, the biggest student area in the Central Europe!
 They are available for renting during the summer period also for non-students.
 Make the most out of your stay in this lively, yet calm area, with many cheap services just around the corner!

 Trying to find a great flea market, food market or bazaar?
 Bratislava’s indoor & outdoor markets and bazaars offer great opportunities for vintage finds, antiques and designer items, delicious food or craft goods.

-If you want to experience something more adventurous, try playing this mobile city discovery game.
+If you want to experience something more adventurous, try playing this mobile city discovery game, now with 10% off with our referral link.
 Explore Bratislava with your friends for less than 5 € per person and see the Old Town and the most iconic sights from a different perspective.
 What’s the game about?
 You’ll receive through your mobile rhymed riddles and coded trail directions that need to be cracked, while enjoying amazing view spots and local recommendations on where to eat and drink.
 More information.